Certificate in Microbiota & Mucosal Health

 Demonstrate understanding of host–microbiota interactions, mucosal immunology, and their role in health and disease.

-2. Apply Experimental and Computational Methods
+2. Experimental and Computational Methods

-Utilize principles of Good Laboratory Practices to perform wet-bench techniques (e.g., microbial culture, sequencing) and bioinformatic analyses (R, Python, command-line).
+Understand principles of Good Laboratory Practices to perform wet-bench techniques (e.g., microbial culture, sequencing) and bioinformatic analyses (R, Python, command-line).

 3. Interpret and Communicate Scientific Data